aws-samples/sample-microsoft-entra-id-based-auth-in-aws-bluage-modernized-mainframe-app/README.md

 # Developing Locally

-+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.0.
 We recommend that you deploy your own version of the application and do not copy this code.
 Use the examples listed above to make changes to your app.

 ## Development server